Rust shooting incident: Prosecution

 On May 24, 2024, Sante Fe-based Judge Mary Marlowe Sommer denied a motion which was filed by Baldwin to dismiss his trial, thus clearing the way to move forward.
 The trial began on July 9, 2024.
 On the first day, 12 jurors and 4 alternative jurors were selected.
-On July 10, opening statements got underway, with prosecution arguing that the gun assigned to Baldwin when the shooting took place "worked perfectly fine," and that Baldwin didn't do a gun safety check with the "inexperienced" armorer and pulled the trigger "in reckless disregard for Miss Hutchins' safety."
+On July 10, opening statements got underway, with the prosecution arguing that the gun assigned to Baldwin when the shooting took place "worked perfectly fine" and that Baldwin didn't do a gun safety check with the "inexperienced" armorer and pulled the trigger "in reckless disregard for Miss Hutchins's safety."

 On the evening of July 11, 2024, Baldwin's lawyers filed a motion to dismiss the case over allegations prosecutors hid evidence regarding the source of the bullets loaded into the gun.
 A set of bullets had been submitted to the authorities, with the witness claiming the bullets were related to the Rust case, but the bullets were filed under a different case number and the defense were not informed of them.
 The next day on July 12, Judge Mary Marlowe Sommer dismissed the case with prejudice over a Brady disclosure violation.
 Judge Sommer found that the authorities had "unilaterally withheld the supplemental report [regarding the bullets].
-Santa Fe County Sheriff’s officer made the decision —and apparently also with the prosecutor[…] that the evidence was of no evidentiary value and failed to connect the evidence to the case."
+Santa Fe County Sheriff's officer made the decision —and apparently also with the prosecutor[...] that the evidence was of no evidentiary value and failed to connect the evidence to the case."
 Sommer further opined that the authorities' "willful withholding of this information was intentional and deliberate.
 If this conduct does not rise to the level of bad faith, it certainly comes so near to bad faith as to show signs of scorching prejudice".